chatrjr/chatrjr.github.io/personal/_posts/2015-02-05-competence-and-the-bored-developer.markdown

 ### The Operation

 I'm going to assess my skills and then start aiming for more challenge.
 Not so challenging that I overwhelm myself, but challenging enough that I have to sweat a little.
-I'm going to chase my discomfort more, because that's where my excitement usually hides.
 My growth as a developer thrived in turbulence, so it's time for a little storm chasing.

 #### 1. Dive into an Area I Don't Know Well